Nǁng language: Consonants

 The majority of Nǁng consonants are clicks.
 It was once thought that Khoisan languages distinguish velar and uvular clicks, but recent research into Nǁng, and reevaluation of the data on ǃXóõ, indicates that, for these languages at least, the distinction is one of pure clicks versus click–plosive contours.

 "(?)" marks possible accidental gaps; these consonants might be expected based on their occurrence in neighboring languages with similar phonologies, but are expected to be rare, and may occur in Nǁng words that have not been recorded.

 What were historically initial alveolar occlusives have become pre-palatal in lexical words.
-Among grammatical words in Nǀuu dialect there is a single exception, ná 'I'; in ǁʼAu dialect even that has merged, for ɲá 'I'.
+Among grammatical words in the western dialect there is a single exception, ná 'I'; in the eastern dialect even that has merged, for ɲá 'I'.

 Only sonorants may occur as the medial consonant of a phonological foot. /l/ is only known from three words.
 The oral sonorants do not occur in initial position.

 These are simple clicks.
 The traditional term "velaric" is something of a misnomer, for the rear articulation is further back than the velum, and indeed further back than Nǁng /q/.
 Miller et al. prefer the term "lingual" for this airstream mechanism; they also reject the existence of click "accompaniments", using the IPA symbols to represent both points of articulation rather than solely the anterior articulation.
 Besides being motivated phonetically, this has the benefit of better illustrating the parallels between clicks and pulmonic consonants.

 In the above rubric, the first element of the name is the forward articulation, and the second is the rear articulation.

 These are airstream contour consonants, which start off with a lingual (velaric) airstream mechanism and finish with a pulmonic airstream (whereas affricates are manner contour consonants, starting as plosives and finishing as fricatives).
 Traditionally, these were considered to be uvular clicks, because the uvular or pharyngeal closure is audible, but in fact the rear closure of all Nǁng clicks is uvular or pharyngeal.
 (The distinction between uvular and pharyngeal is not represented here.)
 Effectively, in these clicks the release of the rear articulation is delayed, so that there is a double release burst, the forward (lingual) release followed by the rear (pulmonic) release.

 These differ from the previous consonants in that the second, rear release is an ejective.